 In this article, I will make a similar argument.
-The only difference is that I’ll go one step further: Don’t just stop obsessing over the signs your ex will never come back; convince yourself that they all have giant checkmarks next to them.
+The only difference is that I’ll go one step further: don’t just stop obsessing over the signs your ex will never come back; convince yourself that they all have giant checkmarks next to them.
 Put differently; act as if your ex is never, EVER, coming back.

 Signs your Ex Is Never Coming Back

 2. Your ex blocked you and is avoiding you.
 When a person blocks you on social media or blatantly avoids communicating with you, it’s because they don’t like you and probably don’t want anything to do with you.
 That being said, sometimes the person you’re trying to get back together with is just an avoidant.
 But more often than not, the former is the case.

-3. Your ex keeps making excuses when you invite them out.
-If your ex keeps telling you things like “maybe I’ll go out next week, I’m busy right now, or I have some errands I need to take care of,” there’s a good chance that they don’t want to be near you at the moment.
+4. Your ex keeps making excuses when you invite them out.
+If your ex keeps telling you things like “maybe I’ll go out next week,” “I’m busy right now,” or “I have some errands I need to take care of,” there’s a good chance that they don’t want to be near you at the moment.
 Remember, always focus on what a person does, not what they say.

-6. They do not care if you’re seeing someone else.
+7. Your ex doesn’t care if you’re seeing someone else.
 If your ex is not showing any signs of jealousy, frustration, or concern when they know or even witness that you’re dating other people, they’re probably over you.

-7. Your mutual friends tell you to move on.
+8. Your mutual friends tell you to move on.
 Mutual friends (of your ex and you) usually have an accurate idea of where you stand with them.
 Obviously, this is to be expected.
 Their head is not clouded with emotions, and they probably discussed you with your ex at some point.
 Therefore if they advise you to move on, it’s wise to listen to them.

 Why you should act as if your ex is never coming back

 What’s not to love!
 Seriously.
 These benefits are nothing to laugh about.
 The upside of acting as if your ex is gone for good far exceeds the downsides.
 In fact, we could even argue that there are no downsides to the mentality.

 How to act as if your ex is never coming back

 This will feel weird at first.
 Most people think they should be fighting for their ex’s love instead of focusing on themselves.
 Turns out, this couldn’t be further from the truth.
 Your ex is not special.
 And the more you try and pursue or chase after them, the less attracted they’ll become.
 But the less you pursue or chase and the more you invest in yourself, the higher the likelihood of getting them more attracted to you.